-Star Fox 64 (known in Europe as Lylat Wars) is a 3D sci-fi shooter developed by Nintendo EAD and published by Nintendo for the Nintendo 64 on July 1, 1997.
+Star Fox 64 (known in Europe as Lylat Wars) is a 3D sci-fi shooter developed by Nintendo EAD and published by Nintendo for the Nintendo 64 on April 27, 1997 in Japan, on July 1, 1997 in North America, and on October 20, 1997 in Europe.

 The sequel to Star Fox, Star Fox 64 re-tells the story of Fox McCloud (the leader of the elite Star Fox team of Arwing pilots) as he ventures through the Lylat star system with his wingmen (cocky Falco Lombardi, mentor Peppy Hare, and inexperienced Slippy Toad) and mothership (the Great Fox, piloted by robot R.O.B.
 64) to counter-attack the forces of mad scientist Andross (including the Star Wolf, a rival team of mercenaries led by Wolf O'Donnell).

-Sporting a brand new engine, Star Fox 64 includes a variety of new gameplay mechanics from its predecessor, including special "All-Range Mode" stages (where players can move freely around a designated battlefield), stages with unique new vehicles (including the Landmaster tank and Blue Marine submarine), new maneuvers (a Somersault in normal mode and a U-Turn in All-Range mode), a campaign with branching paths (which get easier or harder depending on how well the player completes objectives), and competitive split-screen multiplayer (for up to four simultaneous players).
+Sporting a brand new engine, Star Fox 64 includes a variety of new gameplay mechanics from its predecessor, including special "All-Range Mode" stages (where players can move freely around a designated battlefield), stages with unique new vehicles (including the Landmaster tank and Blue Marine submarine), new maneuvers (a Somersault in normal mode and a U-Turn in All-Range mode), a campaign with branching paths (which get easier or harder depending on how well the player completes objectives), and four-player competitive split-screen multiplayer.

-Star Fox 64 is the first console game in history to support force feedback, due to being the first game to use the Nintendo 64's Rumble Pak accessory (which was bundled in all copies of the game).
+Star Fox 64 is the first console game in history to support force feedback, due to being the first game to use the Nintendo 64's Rumble Pak accessory.
+The accessory itself was initially released as a bundle with the game, with the initial North American release of the game only sold with the bundle.
+Later Player's Choice re-releases exclude the Rumble Pak.

-The game was released for the Wii (via the Virtual Console) on April 2, 2007 and was eventually remade for the Nintendo 3DS (as Star Fox 64 3D) on September 9, 2011.
-Along with updated graphics, sounds, and control schemes, the remake also includes a "Gyro Controls" mode (allowing the player to use the 3DS's gyroscope for motion control) and LAN multiplayer.
-In the lead up to Star Fox Zero, Star Fox 64 was re-released on Wii U Virtual Console in March 2016.
+The game was later remade for the Nintendo 3DS (as Star Fox 64 3D) on September 9, 2011.
+Along with updated graphics, sounds, and control schemes, the remake also includes a "Gyro Controls" mode (allowing the player to use the 3DS's gyroscope for motion control) and multiplayer via Download Play.
+The original game was also digitally released as a Virtual Console title for the Wii (on April 2007) and Wii U (in 2016-2017) and was included in the Nintendo 64 - Nintendo Switch Online service for the Nintendo Switch on October 26, 2021.

 Years before, strange activity is spotted on the planet Venom, where the mad scientist Andross had been exiled.
 The original Star Fox, made up of James McCloud, Peppy Hare, and Pigma Dengar, is sent to investigate.
 However, once they arrived, Pigma betrays the team and allows James and Peppy to be captured by Andross.
 Peppy manages to barely escape by himself and returns to Corneria, the governing planet of the Lylat system, to tell James's son Fox his father's fate.
 Years later, Andross unleashes an attack across the Lylat system prompting Corneria to send the new Star Fox team, made up of Fox McCloud, Falco Lombardi, original member Peppy Hare, and Slippy Toad, to repel and investigate the attacks.